pingcap/docs-cn/alert-rules.md

     1. Perform `SELECT VARIABLE_VALUE FROM mysql.tidb WHERE VARIABLE_NAME = "tikv_gc_leader_desc"` to locate the `tidb-server` corresponding to the GC leader;
     2. View the log of the `tidb-server`, and grep gc_worker tidb.log;
-    3. If you find that the GC worker has been resolving locks (the last log is "start resolve locks") or deleting ranges (the last log is “start delete {number} ranges”) during this time, it means the GC process is running normally.
+    3. If you find that the GC worker has been resolving locks (the last log is "start resolve locks") or deleting ranges (the last log is "start delete {number} ranges") during this time, it means the GC process is running normally.
 Otherwise, contact [support@pingcap.com](mailto:support@pingcap.com) to resolve this issue.

 ### Critical-level alerts